davidkreitmeir/synthReturn/README.md

 # synthReturn <img src="inst/figures/synthReturn.png" align="right" alt="" width="130" />

 The `synthReturn` R package implements the revised *Synthetic Matching Algorithm* in [Kreitmeir et al. (2025)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3751162) originally suggested by suggested by [Acemoglu et al. (2016)](https://www.sciencedirect.com/science/article/abs/pii/S0304405X16300605) to estimate an event's *cumulative treatment effect* on the stock return of treated firms.
+For details on the *Synthetic Matching Algorithm* and the available inference methods, please see Section A.2 in the supplementary Online Appendix.

 If you end up using this package, please cite our paper: